Skip to main content

 • Check to make sure the project name Drive is now in the window in the center of the toolbar.

-Image showing the project name changed to drive
+Project name changed to drive in the Toolbar.

 Teacher Toolbox icon Teacher Toolbox - Saving Projects